sRikg/project-euler-solutions/README.md

-# project-euler-solutions
+# README.md

 # Warning
 # Please do not use these as a solution guide
-#Project Euler is an amazing resource which makes our mind to think beyond its limits.
+### Project Euler is an amazing resource which makes our mind to think beyond its limits.
 Let's keep it that way
 ### I am using this as a repo to save my progress as I lost my code atleast 3 times till now and had to rebuild it.
 Kindly use it as an source but try writing your own code.

 ## Congrats and fll the best for starting work on Project Euler.! :)